-- Cases averaged 6.9 months in length, with a minimum of 1.4 and maximum of 12.8 months. - By case closure, 81% of goals had been completed.
-The percentage of goals completed increased with length of time in the program. - The most common types of goals related to school placement or other school issues and accessing appropriate mental health services. - The greatest proportion of MHA time allocation was in communication with families and the court system.
+- Cases averaged 6.9 months in length, with a minimum of 1.4 and maximum of 14.7 months. - By case closure, 74% of goals had been completed.
+The percentage of goals completed increased with cases open over 6 months. - The most common types of goals related to access to appropriate mental health services, case assessment and planning, and school placement or other school issues. - The greatest proportion of MHA time allocation was in communication with families and the court system.
 MHAs also worked frequently with school systems, the Department of Children and Families (DCF), and the agencies that provide services as part of the state's Children's Behavioral Health Initiative (CBHI).